mauvpark/mauvpark.github.io/docs/Localization/2022-07-25-i18nJs-with-reactNative.md

 ---

+# 🚫 This doc is deprecated as i18n-js version is newly updated

 ## Introduction

 [i18n-js](https://github.com/fnando/i18n-js) is a simple tool that can manage localization in your app.
 It could be used when you want to publish your app globally by applying each country's language.